This article explains how to work with Iterable's Experiments page to find information about the experiments you create.

 - Create a new experiment.

-- Edit or delete an existing experiment.
+- Edit an existing experiment.

 - View the criteria used to select a winning campaign.